 Increasingly throughout the World alternate dispute resolution, be it through mediation, collaborative law or arbitration is becoming the norm, as courts more and more divert people in dispute away from litigation.

 What’s Wrong with Litigation?

-Litigation is lengthy, expensive, an emotional rollercoaster and rarely gives the results that those caught in it expected.
-Both courts and governments throughout the World are making it more difficult to use the court system to resolve disputes and are trending towards punctuating alternate dispute resolution steps repetitiously along the way to force people into an agreement as opposed to leaving a judicial officer to do it.
+Litigation is lengthy, expensive, and emotional rollercoaster and rarely gives the results that those caught in it expected.
+Both courts and governments throughout the world are making it more difficult to use the court system to resolve disputes and are trending towards punctuating alternate dispute resolution steps repetitiously along the way to force people into an agreement as opposed to leaving a judicial officer to do it.

 Is Alternative Dispute Resolution Expensive?

 ADR is a very cheap alternative to litigation.
 For example, in family law, expect to pay your family lawyer between $350 – $700 an hour, with most family law litigation lasting at least 2 years with costs above $50,000, whereas mediation will cost in the vicinity of $3,000 ($1,500 for each person).
 In business disputes, the Queensland Government report that those who successfully resolve their business dispute with ADR, save up to 95% of costs if they went to court.

 What are the Types of Alternate Dispute Resolution

 In the context of family law, there are essentially 3 types of Alternate Dispute Resolution.

 Negotiation is an informal means of resolving a dispute, where you and your ex-partner communicate directly with each other to try and reach an agreement.
 In family law mediation, these negotiations can be conducted face to face, over the phone or by letter or email, with or without the assistance of a third party (family lawyer etc).